Sitecore/Sitecore.Pathfinder/src/Sitecore.Pathfinder.Console/help/tasks/show-status.md

-show-metrics
+show-status
 ===========
 Shows various information about the build.

 Remarks
 -------
-The `show-metrics` task outputs all kinds of information about the build.
+The `show-status` task outputs all kinds of information about the build.

 (And yes, Ducats is an internal joke - you have to be a Sitecore veteran to get it...)